 No matter how many conditions you want to cover, or what level of coverage you need, comprehensive visitor insurance is always available to provide a solution.

-Comprehensive coverage offers more benefits than limited, and as a result, tends to be more expensive.
+Comprehensive coverage offers more benefits than limited coverage and, as a result, tends to be more expensive.
 However, comprehensive plans are also typically more comprehensive—they have higher deductibles, copays, and out-of-pocket maximums.

 Benefits vary from one insurer to another but generally include:

-It’s a type of coverage that provides thorough protection from the expenses incurred in treating a wide range of health issues, including both in- and out-of-hospital treatments.
+It’s a type of coverage that provides comprehensive protection against expenses incurred for treating a wide range of health issues, including both in- and out-of-hospital treatments.

 With comprehensive insurance, you’re only responsible for paying your deductible each year as well as co-payments or co-insurance payments after that point.